-We thank MacDermid ColorSpan (now part of HP), Hewlett-Packard, Parrot Digigraphic, Color DNA, Canon, Gandinnovations, and other companies for providing funding for technology training for the FLAAR staff and our colleagues at Bowling Green State University and for funds to allow us to attend all major international trade shows. which are ideal locations for us to gather information.
-We thank Sun LLC, Caldera, Raster Printers (Rastek), DEC LexJet, DigiFab, Barbieri electronic, Mutoh Europe, IP&I, Dilli, Yuhan-Kimberly, InkWin, GCC, Grapo, Durst, Teckwin and Zund for providing funds so that we can make more of our publications free to end-users.
-During 2000-2001 we had grants to cover all the costs of our publications. and all FLAAR Reports were free in those early years.
+We thank MacDermid ColorSpan (now part of HP), Hewlett-Packard, Parrot Digigraphic, Color DNA, Canon, Gandinnovations, and other companies for providing funding for technology training for the FLAAR staff and our colleagues at Bowling Green State University in past years and for funds to allow us to attend all major international trade shows, which are ideal locations for us to gather information.
+We thank Sun LLC, Caldera, EskoArtwork, Raster Printers (EFI Rastek), DEC LexJet, DigiFab, Barbieri electronic, Seiko II, Mutoh Europe, IP&I, Dilli, Yuhan-Kimberly, GCC, Grapo, Durst, and WP Digital for providing funds so that we can make more of our publications free to end-users.
+During 2000-2001 we had grants to cover all the costs of our publications, and all FLAAR Reports were free in those early years.
 As that early grant naturally expired after a few years, we had to begin charging for some of our reports to cover costs.
 Now (in 2009), we are seeking corporate sponsorship so we can gradually make another 20% of our publications free to our readers.

 Since 2006 we do a major part of our evaluations at a factory and headquarters demo room.
 Since the university does not fund any of these trips, it is traditional for the manufacturer to fund a research sponsorship.
 In the US this is how most university projects are initiated for decades now, and it is increasing.
 In fact there is a university in Austria that is not an "edu" but is a "GmbH", funded by the chamber of commerce of that part of Austria.
 In other words, a university as an educational institution, but functioning in the real world as an actual business.
-This is a sensible model.
+This is a sensible model, especially when FLAAR staff need to be on the road over a quarter of a million miles per year (roughly over 400,000 km per year total for the staff).
+Obviously this travel is hosted since unless money falls from heaven there most realistic way to obtain funding to get to the demo rooms for training is direct from the source.